motionbug/butcher-beef/README.md

 - 🥊 **Beef Logger 3000**: Type out your customer frustrations in a soothing form interface
 - 💬 **Speech Bubble Technology**: Your complaints appear in fancy speech bubbles like REAL ANGRY THOUGHTS
+- 🥦 **Veggie Mode**: Not a meat lover?
+Switch to veggie mode for a plant-based experience!
 - 🗑️ **Rage Delete™**: Obliterate complaints from existence when you're feeling better
 - 🔄 **Refresh Button**: For when you need to relive the trauma over and over again
 - 💾 **Permanent Record**: Your beefs are saved forever (or until you delete them)
+- 🎨 **Themes**: Toggle between meaty red and veggie green themes

 ## 🛠️ Tech Stack of AWESOMENESS